Use Onion Services for APT

 Merge remote-tracking branch 'origin/feature/11556-apt-with-onions' into devel

-#5 Updated by hans about 3 years ago
+#5 Updated by hans over 3 years ago

 apt traffic is forced over Tor using iptables rules, then you can use .onion addresses without having

 apt-transport-tor installed.
 Then .onion address then enforces that all traffic goes over Tor.
 Now that weasel has added official Onion Services for both the main archive and the security archive, this is possible to setup.

 #6 Updated by intrigeri almost 3 years ago

 - Subject changed from Research whether we should use Onion Services for APT to Use Onion Services for APT